-It is extremely important, therefore to make sure sales is involved in the early planning of the campaign and they are managing incoming leads and providing feedback about the quality.
-It is best for marketing and sales to have a formalized mutual SLA (Service Level Agreement) in place to manage lead quality and handover process.
+It is extremely important, therefore, to make sure sales are involved in the early planning of the campaign and they are managing incoming leads and providing feedback about the quality.
+It is best for marketing and sales to have a formalized mutual SLA (Service Level Agreement) to manage lead quality and the handover process.

-It is best if marketing qualified leads (MQL) are passed via marketing automation to junior sales (BDR).
-This person then qualifies the lead by doing additional research and preferably following up over the phone.
-After that, if qualified, lead is passed over to senior salesperson (Account Executive) to further manage the sales opportunity.
+It is best if marketing qualified leads (MQL) is passed via marketing automation to junior sales (BDR).
+This person then qualifies as the lead by doing additional research and preferably following up over the phone.
+After that, if qualified, the lead is passed over to a senior salesperson (Account Executive) to manage the sales opportunity further.

 At the end of the day, we want our customers to be successful.
 Sometimes it does take extra hours.

-As we have seen earlier, each component of the lead generation system should be sufficiently good for the system to perform well.
+As we have seen earlier, each component of the lead generation system should be on a sufficient quality level for the system to perform well.

-You cannot make compromises with its elements and still expect the system to work well.
+You cannot compromise with its elements and still expect the system to work well.